Chapter 7 : Automatic

 Awkward.
 Awkward.
 Awkward.

-Padma could see Anthony and Fanny laughing out of the corner of her eyes.
+Padma could see Anthony and Franny laughing out of the corner of her eyes.
 Everywhere else, people were working diligently or talking animatedly to people who didn’t make them feel close to physically manifesting their embarrassment.

 “So…” began Padma off-handedly, “um…sorry for the other day.
 Elevator.”